Turtle Shell Rot

-Shell rot is a common problem that can occur in many species of turtles and tortoises.
-It’s caused by bacteria, fungi, or other microorganisms that live on the shell and feed on the keratin proteins found in the scutes (the scales of a turtle’s shell).
-This causes damage to the shell and can lead to infection if left untreated.
+Turtle shell rot is a common problem that can occur in many species of turtles and tortoises.
+Turtle shell rot is caused by bacteria, fungi, or other microorganisms that live on their shell and feed on the keratin proteins found in the scutes (the scales of a turtle’s shell).
+The microorganisms damage the shell and can lead to infection if left untreated.
 Shell rot is associated with soft, discolored, or flaking patches on their shell.

 Symptoms of Turtle Shell Rot